nicrodriguezval/snake-game/README.md

 1.  **Rust Game Logic (Core)**: This part contains the game's fundamental mechanics, such as snake movement, collision detection, food generation, and scorekeeping, all implemented in Rust.

-2.  **TypeScript Web Interface (Frontend)**: This part provides the graphical user interface (GUI) for the game, handling user input, rendering the game state (received from the Rust core), and managing the overall web application.
+2.  **TypeScript Web (Frontend)**: This part provides the graphical user interface (GUI) for the game, handling user input, rendering the game state (received from the Rust core), and managing the overall web application.

 ## Project Structure